 Nebulae: a cloud of gas and dust that is created by the energy of the supernova explosion.
 New stars can be born here. (stellar nurseries)

 Black Holes: an object that is so dense (in other words, has enough mass in a small enough volume) that its gravity is strong enough to prevent light or anything else from escaping.

 Astronomers theorized that these are created after a supernova and when the universe began.

-> A galaxy is a large grouping of stars in space (1 million to 1 trillion stars)
+A galaxy is a large grouping of stars in space (billions to trillions of stars)

-> Spiral- bulge at the center and spiral
+Spiral- bulge at the center and spiral